SecureGuardian/Projet2-Wilder/README.md

     ```
     - The passwd -S apache command displays the status of the Apache user account.

-## II.
+## III.
 Lynis Audit on Apache - Remediation

 The Lynis audit on Apache raised the following two vulnerabilities:
   the HTTP-6640 flaw - mod_evasive module, and the HTTP-6643 flaw - mod_security module